Search Site

 Call For Consultation 203-557-9500845-860-0000

-Child Support
+Child Support – CT

-Child Support Lawyer In Westport, CT
+Child Support Lawyers In Westport, CT

 Connecticut law recognizes that child support is an obligation shared by both parents.
 When families occupy the same household, support is assumed.
 However, when the parents live apart, measures must be taken to ensure each parent shoulders their share of the obligation.
 At Needle | Cuda, our Westport child support lawyers represent parents on both sides of the process.
-We structure support arrangements that accurately reflect the parents’ financial means and the children’s specific needs.
-As your advocates, we make sure the court is fully aware of all circumstances that must be considered to reach a reasonable and fair decision.

 Connecticut uses an “income shares” model of child support, based on state guidelines, that is designed to ensure that children are supported at the same level they would be if their parents lived together.
 Calculation of child support involves the following:

-• Calculation of the net incomes of the parents (after allowable deductions) are added together
+• Calculation of the net incomes of the parents (after allowable deductions) areChild Support for Special Needs Children added together

 • Determination of a presumptive child support amount based on the state guidelines